 FUZE volunteers pay a fee in order to cover the cost of their stay and to contribute to FUZE's programs.
 Your fee will feed an orangutan, rescue a sun bear, give someone a job, and help save our planet and animals.
 It helps us make an impact in the community and provides you with an amazing Indonesian experience!

 - Yogyakarta is the cultural capital of Java and there are plenty of things to see and do on your days off.

 - Join a range of traditional and local cultural experiences including gamelan lessons and batik lesson.

 - Become personally acquainted with the 7 orangutans currently living at the Centre.

 - Shadow the centre's animal keeper - experience firsthand and ask questions directly.

 Volunteers will provide care for orangutans and other orphaned and injured wild animals who are preparing for rehabilitation and eventual release back to the wild.
 Volunteers will also be helping in cleaning enclosures as well.

-Following your arrival, airport transfer, orientation and safety briefing, a typical day will look like this:
+Following your arrival, airport transfer, orientation and safety briefing, you will jump right into volunteering!

 6:30 Breakfast & Brief